uyedaj/macrophy_course/projects/PAUP_lab/paup.md

 execute bears_irbp.nex
 execute modelblockPAUPb10.nex
 ```
 It will fit a large set of models which can then be ranked.
 However, the output is a bit dense to parse, and the software used to summarize them is a bit hard to get these days.
 Folks usually select models using stand alone software like *jModeltest2*.
-We're going to use *modeltest-ng*, which can be run from command line.
-Open up another terminal tab by clicking ont he down arrow by `Terminal` and selecting `New Terminal`.
+I'm going to demonstrate with *modeltest-ng*, which will only run on Linux and OSX.
+You can install this program yourself here: https://anaconda.org/bioconda/modeltest-ng and it is run from command line.
+For the purposes of this lab, I will do this as a demonstration.
+I will open up another terminal tab by clicking on the down arrow by `Terminal` and selecting `New Terminal`.
 Navigate to the PAUP_lab directory again, and run the following command:
 ```
 modeltest-ng -i bears_irbp.phy
 ```